CMPSC405-Deep-Learning-Spring2025/activity1-team-luke-arina/writing/reflection.md

 What was easy to understand about the neural network?
 What challenges did they face?

-The easiest part about figuring out how neural networks work was figuring out
+The easiest part about figuring out how neural networks work was creating the weights and inputs for our application.
+The challenge was making sure that our activation function was correct and that it was producing an output that was acceptable.